ykko/bdutil/extensions/tajo/README.md

 Apache Tajo
 -----------

-Apache Tajo is a robust big data relational and distributed data warehouse system for Apache Hadoop.
-Tajo is designed for low-latency and scalable ad-hoc queries, online aggregation, and ETL (extract-transform-load process) on large-data sets stored on HDFS (Hadoop Distributed File System) and other data sources.
-By supporting SQL standards and leveraging advanced database techniques, Tajo allows direct control of distributed execution and data flow across a variety of query evaluation strategies and optimization opportunities.
+Apache Tajo is a robust big data relational and distributed data warehouse system.
+Dubbed “an SQL-on-Hadoop solution”, Tajo is optimized for running low-latency, scalable ad-hoc queries and ETL jobs on large-data sets stored on both HDFS and other data sources including Amazon S3 and Google Cloud Storage.
+By supporting SQL standards and leveraging advanced database techniques, Tajo brings together the latest advances in distributed processing and query optimization, delivering enterprise-grade performance on both routine and massive data sets.
+With its ability to support both interactive analysis and complex ETL in a single solution, Tajo is a powerful open-source alternative to proprietary data warehousing solutions.
++This documents explains how to setup Tajo cluster on Google Cloud Platform using bdutil.

 Getting Started
 ---------------